stefanhuber1993/RaspberrySky/README.md

 ## Usage
 Start web.py on Raspberry Pi or at Laptop attached to webcam attached to telescope.
 Will open server on 0.0.0.0:5000.
-Access this address with browser on Raspberry Sky (or over local network).
+Access this address with browser on Raspberry Sky with display(or over local network soon).

 ## Dependencies
 python 2.7, opencv